theoclou/PLD-Agile/README.md

     ```

 2. **Launch the web server**:
    Launch the application in the file with the same name (SpringApplication.run(Application.class, args)) or use the command mvn spring-boot:run in the terminal.
    Important Note : To avoid compilation and installation problems (like maven or things in the pom.xml), work on the IDE Intellij and just launch the project.

 3. **Launch the front project**:
    Install nodeJS (20.18.0)
    Use npm to install all useful packages with the command "npm install"
    In a new terminal, go to the repo new-front and use the command "npm start" : it will start the front project
    See the Readme in the repo new-front for more informations..

+### B/ From the jar file

+1. **Run the jar file**:
+   The jar file is in the target folder.
+You can run it with the command "java -jar PLD-Agile-0.0.1-SNAPSHOT.jar" in the terminal, or run it with IntelliJ.

 ## Running the Tests

 You can run the unit tests with two methods:
 - **Using Maven**:
   Go in the `src/test/java` folder and run the following command: mvn test
 - **Using an IDE**:
   Open the project in an IDE like IntelliJ and run the tests manually from the test folder.

 ## Customizing Input

 You can customize the input data by editing the XML files in the `src/resources/data/` folder: